chriswininger/online-cv/docker-build-output/_site/README.md

 It is built using Jekyll along with a theme designed by Xiaoying Riley at [3rd Wave Media](http://themes.3rdwavemedia.com/).

+### Building

+* Run `./docker-build_image_and_build_site.sh`
+  * Check for output under `docker-builds-output/_site`

 ### Deployment

 This site is hosted via (netlify)[https://www.netlify.com].
 Netlify is configured to watch the main branch of this repository and perform a deployment each time a change is pushed.

-To perform the build it executes the docker-build_image_and_build_site script which builds a docker image based on the current state of the repo.
-This image is then executed with the build command producing the statically built site under ./docker-build-output/_site.
-This directory is the directory which is served.
+Netlify does now expose docker so instead of having it do our build we run the `./docker-build_image_and_build_site` script locally which builds a docker image based on the current state of the repo.
+This image is then executed with the build command producing the statically built site under `./docker-build-output/_site`.

+Check `./docker-build-output/_site` into source control and push.
+This should update the site through netlify.

 ### Dependencies